NCEA Level 1 Catering

 Teacher in Charge: Mrs L. Hitchcock.

 Catering and Hospitality provides the students opportunities to develop their practical cooking skills while looking at pathways into the Hospitality industry.
-The programme is made up of 21 credits over a selection of industry developed Unit Standards including: Meat Cookery; Career Pathways; Knife Skills; Safe Working Practices.
+The programme is made up of 21 credits.
+A selection of industry developed Unit Standards including Meat Cookery, Career Pathways, Knife Skills, and Safe Working Practices.
 Students cook for two periods a week and complete theory work relating to their learning for two periods a week.
+Work throughout the year will be internally assessed through written tests and practical tasks.
+Unit Standards have only one level of competency – standards are either Achieved or Not Achieved.
+There is no external assessment for this course.

 Contributions and Equipment/Stationery